-On May 6, 2022, the Company provided updates on the Silver Strand Project, with a drill program to test 250 metres below the existing workings as well as test select surface targets planned for late Q2 or early Q3 2022.
+On May 6, 2022, the Company provided updates on the Silver Strand Project, with a drill program to test 250 metres below the existing workings as well as test select surface targets which commenced in July.
 The Company also plans to file a new NI 43-101 technical report for 2022.